tuckertwo/led-matrix-platform-signs/led-matrices.md

 and power/data wiring.

 # Panels
-Each LED matrix panel contains a 16×48 LED matrix PCB, which is composed of two independent 8×48 matrix quadrants combined on one PCB.
+Each LED matrix panel contains a 16×48 LED matrix PCB, which is composed of two independent
+8×48 matrix quadrants combined on one PCB.

 The panel PCBs are connected from bottom to top, right to left (from the front).
-It functions as one long 8×192 matrix.
+In terms of matrix topology and data flow, they function together as one long 8×192 matrix.

 ## IC and semiconductor list (per quadrant)
 - 3× [74HCT541D](https://assets.nexperia.com/documents/data-sheet/74HC_HCT541.pdf)